bitdessin/PyDAIR/docs/casestudies.rst

 Analysis
 ^^^^^^^^

-We use ``pydair parse`` command to assign VDJ genes and determine CDR3 sequence.
+We use :command:`pydair parse` command to assign VDJ genes and determine CDR3 sequence.

 .. code-block:: bash